 The release of several “water resistant” cell phones is putting the spotlight on IP ratings.
 IP ratings, or ingress protection ratings, refer to an electronic device’s ability to resist intrusion by dust, water, and other things that may cause it to stop working.
-Recent advertisements have touted that the Galaxy S7 and iPhone 7 are both rated IP68, but what does that mean?
-And what about gas detector IP ratings, like the Ventis Pro Series, which is rated IP68?
+Advertisements have touted that both Samsung and Apple have phones rated IP68, but what does that mean?
+And what about gas detector IP ratings, like the Ventis Pro5, which is rated IP68?

 There are two factors that should be evaluated when looking at gas detector IP ratings – the rating itself and how the manufacturer tests to ensure the rating.
 For the rating itself, the chart below describes what each number means.